jerryscript-project/iotjs/docs/IoT.js-Package-(outdated).md

 npm search <keyword>
 ```

-If you omit the keyword it'll list all packages registered.
+If you omit the keyword, it'll list all packages registered.